The digestibility of dog food | What you need to know

 Factors affecting digestibility

-The digestibility of karma can be caused by individual and environmental factors.
-Individual factors are the features of a given organism that can affect the digestibility of food, including age, physiological state of the digestive system (the amount of secreted intestinal juices, intestinal villus length, colon microflora, etc.), the animal's mental state or food allergies.
-Environmental factors include food factors on which the digestibility of the product depends, among others raw materials used to produce feed, nutrient content as well as heat treatment of feed.
+Digestibility can be caused by individual and environmental factors.
+Individual factors are the features of a given organism that can affect the digestibility of food, including age, physiological state of the digestive system (the amount of secreted intestinal juices, intestinal villus length, colon microflora, the animal's mental state or food allergies.
+Environmental factors include food factors on which the digestibility of the product depends, plus raw materials used to produce feed, nutrient content as well as heat treatment of feed.

 Where on the packaging is the information about the digestibility of the food?

 We will not find such information on the labels of most animal feeds.
 Why?
 Because this is not a legally regulated matter, so manufacturers are not required to put this information on the label.
 Instead there is a helpline number on each label that can provide additional product information.
 Lack of information on digestibility is also due to the lack of specific guidelines on the method of estimating digestibility - each producer independently chooses the method of estimating digestibility.

 What should you pay attention to while reading the label to make sure you choose the best quality product?

 It is worth paying attention to the content of meat ingredients, but not only their quantity, but also the form.
 That is why it is important that the composition includes both fresh meat and dried meat, preferably at a low temperature.
 Each heat treatment reduces digestibility, but high temperatures cause protein denaturation, making the protein less accessible to animals (e.g. high ash flesh).